 The following clubs are currently registered and chartered at FKCC and are open for membership by any FKCC student who has enrolled in at least two courses during the academic year.

-Aquaculture Club: Our club is part of the Marine Aquarium Societies of North America as well as a World Aquaculture Society – United States Aquaculture Society Chapter Student Sub-Unit.
-Our purpose is to further outreach, bringing the benefits, activities, and news of these Societies to our students; to provide increased opportunity for student involvement in the Societies’ activities; and to provide increased opportunity for students to organize and participate in activities that relate to aquaculture on a local scale.
+Aquaculture Club: Our club is a member of the Marine Aquarium Societies of North America (MASNA).
+Our purpose is to further outreach, bringing the benefits, activities, and news of the Societies to our students; to provide increased opportunity for student involvement; and to provide increased opportunity for students to organize and participate in activities that encourage the ethical growth of the marine aquarium hobby and support captive breeding/propagation efforts.

 Club Advisor: Travis Knorr firstname.lastname@example.org